slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Anxiety is linked with our wired out evolutionarily for a [need of control](#on-control).
 Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
 Past is only in your head.
 What's important is present and future.
 We don't control anything, at most we influence some stuff.'*

-> *'Anxiety and depression are symptoms, not diseases.'*
+HINT: What is depression?

-> *'Depression is a lack of your expression.' -- Scott Steindorff*
+Depression is a lack of your expression.

-> *'Worry is a misuse of the imagination.'*
+Anxiety and depression are symptoms, not diseases.
+If you feel powerless/being dominated you will be chronically stressed.

-> *'Stress is caused by giving a fuck.'*

-> *'If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.'*
+> *'Stress is caused by giving a fuck.
+If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
+Worry is a misuse of the imagination.'*

+> *'Nothing is gained by worrying about "not knowing"'*

 > *'Financial health is just as important as physical health.
 Nothing feels as good as having a «fuck you» fund.'*

-> *'Memories need sleep to get consolidated.
-Sleep deprivation is bad for memory.
-Stress also.'*

-> *'If I knew I was going to live this long, I would have taken better care of myself.' -- Mickey Mantle*

 HINT: How to fight depression?
 Starve and exercise.
 When sick, move!